Toni Morrison: What was Toni Morrison most famous for?

 The lack of immediate commercial success for her book did not, however, deter her from deciding to write more books.

-These works established her as one of the preeminent writers of her generation and helped broaden the scope of African American literature.
+These works established her as one of the preeminent writers of her generation.
+They also helped broaden the scope of African American literature.

 Beloved also became a bestseller and was later adapted into a successful film starring Oprah Winfrey.

-In 1993, Morrison became the Robert F Goheen Professor of Humanities at Princeton University, where she taught until she retired in 2006.
+In 1993, Morrison became the Robert F Goheen Professor of Humanities at Princeton University.
+She taught at there until she retired in 2006.

 In 2012, she was awarded the Presidential Medal of Freedom by President Barack Obama.